ghafeleb/Private-NonConvex-Federated-Learning-Without-a-Trusted-Server/README.md

 ```
 If you want to generate noises using MATLAB, installed MATLAB on the system is required.

+## Generating noise:
+To generate the noise, we can use MATLAB. noise_generator_localSGD2.m is used to generate noises for noisy local SGD and no modification is required for it.
+main_FL.m calls the function from noise_generator.m to generate the noise for noisy SPIDER and noisy minibatch SGD.

 ## Model Training:
 To train the model with generated noises by MATLAB, run the code with the following command:
 ```bash